jaywt/SWGT/README.md

 ```bash
 python main.py [your_config_file]
 ```
-Alternatively, you can open the provided Jupyter Notebook __Sliding_Window_Geospatial_Analysis.ipynb__ to run the first cell.
+Alternatively, you can open the provided Jupyter Notebook __Sliding_Window_Geospatial_Tool.ipynb__ to run the first cell.
 This Jupyter Notebook also provides more advanced visualization options to produce publication-quality heatmaps.

 4. Outputs are in the output folder.
 In the folder there are three files:
 - [OUTPUT_PREFIX]_heatmap.pdf : The heatmap drawing.